consciousmayank/blood_pressure_log/README.md

 - Saving of token in shared preferences, and sending in headers, to api's which require them
 - Fetching all the records and showing them as per the date entered.
 - Showing the image from BlackBlaze bucket.
 The bucket is private and can be downloaded only after fetching the image_token from BlackBlaze.
+- Firebase FCM registration, sending the FCM Token to backend.
+- Recieving Push notification in mobile.